 - Shop at your favorite online retailers via your credit card issuer or favorite airline shopping portal to earn more rewards on purchases you already plan to make.

 You can also boost your knowledge and experience by joining our award travel community as well.
-Finally, as you use credit card rewards to get free flights, make sure you pay off your credit card in full each month.
+As you use credit card rewards to get free flights, make sure you pay off your credit card in full each month.
 Interest charges can decrease the value you can get from points or miles — or even neutralize it entirely.